 Students must maintain a cumulative grade point average (GPA) of 2.0 on all credit courses to remain in Good Standing and receive financial aid.
-Students will be able to receive financial aid for one semester on a Warning Status if their cumulative GPA falls below a 2.0.
 Students on Academic Probation (after an appeal has been granted) are placed on Financial Aid Warning Status.